NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Administrative control over what zones are served from the configured name servers shifts completely from the server operator (consumer) to the "owner" (producer) of the catalog zone content.

 With migration of member zones between catalogs using the `coo` property, it is possible for the owner of the target catalog (i.e. `$NEWCATZ`) to take over all associated state with the zone from the original owner (i.e. `$OLDCATZ`) by maintaining the same member node label (i.e. `<unique-N>`).
-To prevent the takeover of the zone associated state, the original owner has to enforce a zone state reset by changing the member node label (see (#zonereset)) before or simultaneous with adding the `coo` property.
+To prevent the takeover of the zone associated state, the original owner has to enforce a zone state reset by changing the member node label (see (#zonereset)) before or simultaneously with adding the `coo` property.

 # IANA Considerations